 But what is then an AR HUD?
 AR HUDs function in the same way as a normal HUD, but in addition to just displaying basic vehicle data, AR HUDs also displays enriched data about the surroundings around you.
 Most of the HUDs today are 2D, but in the future there will be 3D HUDs that allow to visualize depth information on the windshield.

-Example of an AR HUD concept by Basemark
+Example of an AR HUD overlay by Basemark